EmbedJournal/embedjournal/_pages/guest-blogging.md

 Welcome Blogger!
 If your are reading this we take it that you liked this blog and wish to submit a write up on one of your cool project that you wish to share.
 You could also become a full time blogger at EmbedJournal.

 The content submitted by the contributor will be published after review by one of the authors.
-Anyone can submit an article as long as the related to one of the following categories.
+Anyone can submit an article as long as the related to one of the [categories of EmbedJoural](/category/).

-  * Arduino
-  * Embedded
-  * General Posts
-  * Hardware
-  * Linux
-  * Microchip PIC
-  * News
-  * Programming
-  * Review
-  * Robotics

 ### Guidelines